 I have always heard stories of the damage that tornadoes have on these types of houses.
 But, then again, there isn’t a house around that can withstand a direct hit!
 We are fortunate to have a full basement to be able to take cover in.

-Now that you’ve worked on and stayed in the home, what’s your thoughts about a manufactured home?
+Now that you’ve worked on and stayed in the home, what’re your thoughts about a manufactured home?
 Has your opinion changed?

 Only that we didn’t find our gem sooner!
 It’s a work in progress and because of the seasons in Wisconsin, the exterior will take another summer to complete.